Hands on: Royole Mirage Smart Speaker review

 Our short time with the Mirage left us with an appreciation for the density of the device - it’s heavy enough you won’t accidentally knock it over - but we remain curious as to its target demographic.
 The glossy black plastic and metal made it feel more welcome in a hotel lobby or an executive office than a home or dorm.
 But that perspective is just as much informed by the cost - casual consumers won’t pay laptop prices for a speaker, and if they are, that’s Sonos and Bose territory.

 In sum, the Mirage feels more like a niche product than a consumer solution, and belongs in Royole’s expanding array of crossover products featuring its flexible displays, like the dual-screen Louis Vuitton bag that debuted in 2019.
-The Mirage will be available in Q2 2020.
+The Mirage will be available in Q2 2020 and will ship to the US and UK, though other region availability is unclear.

 - Check out all of TechRadar's CES 2020 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.